intelie/gitbook-drilling/collector/protocols/modbus.md

 - For Windows Systems:
   `modbus-adu:serial:COM1`

-**OBS:** *You need to add a special permission to access serial Sources on Linux.
+**Note:** *You need to add a special permission to access serial Sources on Linux.
 This can be done by adding the user to the `dialout` group using a `sudo usermod -a -G dialout $USER` command.*

-### For liverig versions older than 5.0.0
+### LiveRig Collector previous than 5.0.0
-If you are using a Liverig version below 5.0.0, you cannot change the connection protocol, so the endpoint format must be `modbus://{ip-address}:{port}`
+If you are using a LiveRig 4.x or bellow, you cannot change the connection protocol, so the endpoint format must be `modbus://{ip-address}:{port}`

 ## Example